 The Open Awareness Buddhist Center is a place of refuge and sanctuary for all beings.
-The Sangha of Open Awareness is a fellowship of practitioners who are committed to ethics, honesty, respect for all, and to providing a welcoming atmosphere with the pure intention of benefitting sentient beings through Dharma activities.
-These include the gathering of merit and wisdom, sharing the teachings of the Buddhadharma, and meditating – all as taught in the Tibetan traditions. @ miamibuddhism.com
+The Sangha of Open Awareness is a fellowship of practitioners who are committed to ethics, honesty, respect for all, and to providing a welcoming atmosphere with the pure intention of benefiting sentient beings through Dharma activities.
+These include the gathering of merit and wisdom, sharing the teachings of the Buddhadharma, and meditating – all as taught in the Tibetan traditions. @ miamibuddhism.org

 Lama Karma Chötso began to study and practice the Kagyu Lineage of Tibetan Buddhism in March, 1982 after meeting Dorje Chang Kalu Rinpoche in New York City when he gave the Kalachakra empowerment.
 She took refuge with him there and 4 years later he ordained her as a novice nun.
 Lama Karma Chötso entered the three-year, three-month retreat, a meditation retreat held in strict seclusion, in 1986 and completed the retreat in 1990.

 Lama Karma Chötso has practiced the Buddhadharma for 35 years.
 She studied Madhyamaka under the guidance of Khenpo Tsultrim Gyamtso Rinpoche for many years and her teachings reflect this.
 She also teaches extensively on instructions in Vajrayana practices, Tibetan language, and she is trained in thangka painting.

 Our Sangha is very active in the South Florida community.
 Dharma practice at the Residence flourishes as members participate in a variety of programs and activities.
 The Sangha members provide powerful support to one another on the spiritual path.

 Membership dues also provide financial support to Open Awareness Buddhist Center’s ongoing projects and members enjoy discounts to multiple events.